storybookjs/marko/docs/addons/writing-addons.md

 <!-- prettier-ignore-end -->

-After applying the changes to the story your Storybook UI will yield the following:
+After applying the changes to the story, the Storybook UI will show the following:

 <video autoPlay muted playsInline loop>
   <source